One of my contacts sent me the following message:

 “It’s a jar of Famous Dave’s Signature Spicy Pickle Spears!”

 “Oh, those are the best,” she said.
-“Not cheap, but it’s so worth it!”
+“Not cheap, so worth it!”

 Paul Strikwerda ©nethervoice